Buying a New Car from a Car Dealer

 - If the Oleh or Olah wishes to sell the car within four years of the date of purchase, he or she will be obligated to pay back the amount of the reduction received at the time of purchase.
 After paying the taxes, in order to sell the car, or if you wish to lift the restriction after the 4 years are up, you must fill out the following form and send to the following email address: Rehev_merkazun@taxes.gov.il or fax to: 03-942-1712.
 You must receive confirmation that the restriction has been lifted before transferring ownership on the car or allowing others to drive.

-- Only the Oleh or Olah who used his or her benefits to purchase the car, will be allowed to drive it.
+- Only the Oleh/Olah who used his/her benefits to purchase the car, will be allowed to drive it, in addition to their spouse.
 (If you would like to receive permission for additional drivers such as family members, friends, etc., you must get written permission from the Customs Authority.)
 Children of Olim who would like to drive a car purchased with rights must have the same address as their parents on the sefach of their Teudat Zehut, following approval as mentioned above.

 The cost of a new car for an Oleh is calculated as follows:

 50% VAT on all vehicles: ([car value + (car value *50%)] + [(car value) + (car value *50%) *17% VAT]) irrespective of engine size or car’s country of origin.
 For example, if the car’s worth is $10,000, it would be calculated as follows:

 Tax on the car: 10,000 x 50% = $5,000